voyeg3r/dotfaster/vim/wiki/dicasvim.md

     s/\%V\(.*\)\%V./"\1"/g

-OBS: the `\%V` option only selects up to the cursor, leavin one char out of the substituition, that's way we are using a dot '.' in the searh, to add a extra char.
+OBS: the `\%V` option only selects up to the cursor, leaving one char out of the substitution, that's way we are using a dot '.' in the search, to add a extra char.

 # Tips about ultisnips
 source: http://vimcasts.org/episodes/ultisnips-visual-placeholder/

-If you wnat to overwrite a snippet definition just put at the beginning of your file
+If you want to overwrite a snippet definition just put at the beginning of your file

     priority 1